LiveHelperChat/doc/docs/chat/start-chat-form-settings.md

 Sometimes there is requirement once department is prefilled user should not be able easily change this.
 So this section can help with that.

+If you check `User can not change passed department.` and you use popup window you have to check in embed code generation `Hash arguments.
+Visitor will not be able to change passed arguments.` If user will try to change department ID he will get an error.

 ## Custom fields

 You can define custom fields directly from back office.
 See video https://youtu.be/huUlx55velk?t=88